bernadette-eu/Bernadette/paper/paper.md

-epidemic drivers from publicly available data, to estimate key epidemiological quantities like the rate of disease transmission, the latent counts of infections and the reproduction number for a given population over time, and to perform model checking and model comparison using information criteria.
+epidemic drivers from publicly available data, to estimate key epidemiological quantities like the rate of disease transmission, the latent counts of infections and the reproduction number for a given population over time, and to perform model comparison using information criteria.

 # Statement of need